usuaero/MachUp_Py/README.md

 # MachUp
-NOTE: This readme represents the vision for the final product and as such, does not necessarily represent what is currently implemented.
-For documentation on what is currently implemented, see the docstrings.

-Machup is a Python (2.? - 3.?) library for the design and analysis of fixed-wing aircraft.
+Machup is a Python 3 library for the design and analysis of fixed-wing aircraft.
 This includes things like calculating lift, drag, pitching moments, and stability derivatives.